bLeYeNk/X1Coin/README.md

 Altered parameters have the potential to influence economic incentives for miners.
 The controlled issuance of new coins and the halving mechanism, integral to Bitcoin's economic model, require thoughtful consideration to maintain economic sustainability.

-### Community Acceptance

-Forks and changes to established blockchains often face challenges in gaining community acceptance.
-Achieving consensus among participants is crucial for the success and adoption of any modifications.

 ---